William Barclay Masterson Autographs, Memorabilia & Collectibles

 -

-WILLIAM BARCLAY "BAT" MASTERSON - ANNOTATED TYPED MANUSCRIPT SIGNED - HFSID 280335This extraordinary typed manuscript for Dodge City, The Cowboy Capital about Western lawman Bat Masterson, with a total of four handwritten corrections by him, including his very rare full signature.
-It was written by Robert M.
+WILLIAM BARCLAY "BAT" MASTERSON - ANNOTATED TYPED MANUSCRIPT SIGNED - HFSID 354658Typed manuscript on Dodge City, The Cowboy Capital about Western lawman Bat Masterson, containing four handwritten corrections and his rare full signature, signed as "William Barclay (Bat) Masterson".
+Authored by Robert M. Wright, former mayor of Dodge City.
+Accompanied by PSA/DNA LOA.

 -